davemendoza/Research_First_Sourcer_Automation/docs/AI_Talent_Engine_Agent_Activation_and_Signal_Flow.md

 The AI Talent Engine operates as a **three-layer system**, with governance spanning all layers:

-1. **Seed Hub Intelligence** — directs *where* to look and *what evidence counts*
+1. **Seed Hub Intelligence** — determines *where to look* and *what evidence qualifies*
-2. **Python Automation Layer** — verifies *what is real and technically demonstrable*
+2. **Python Automation Layer** — establishes *what is real, verifiable, and technically demonstrated*
-3. **Customized GPT Evaluation Layer** — interprets validated evidence *by role and tier*
+3. **Customized GPT Evaluation Layer** — interprets validated evidence *by role, tier, and context*

-Governance has veto authority across all layers.
+Governance has **veto authority across all layers**.

 ---

 ## Non-Negotiable System Rules

 - Evidence must be publicly verifiable
-- No agent may invent, mutate, or hallucinate evidence
+- No agent may invent, mutate, infer, or hallucinate evidence
-- Classification is based on **technical output**, not self-description
+- Classification is derived from **technical output**, not self-description
+- Validation always precedes evaluation
 - Governance may halt execution at any stage

 ---